2023 Pacific typhoon season: Peak season activity

 While Saola is exhibiting a counter-clockwise loop east of the Philippines, a new broad low-pressure area developed into a tropical depression on August 27, near the Northern Mariana Islands, while slowly drifting westward.
 On the next day, JMA immediately named the disturbance as Haikui.
 The JTWC began issuing advisories for Haikui thereafter and designated it as Tropical Depression 10W.
 Shortly after being named, Haikui rapidly intensified into a severe tropical storm status a few minutes later.
 It eventually entered PAR, giving the domestic name Hanna.

-Before landfall in Taiwan, Haikui strengthened into a Category-3 typhoon due to favorable conditions.
+Before landfall in Taiwan, Haikui strengthened into a Category 3 typhoon due to favorable conditions.
 Haikui then made landfall, in Taitung County, Taiwan on September 3, became the first typhoon to make landfall in that intensity since Typhoon Megi of 2016.
-The mountain ranges of Taiwan made it weakened to a Category-1 typhoon.
+The mountain ranges of Taiwan caused it to weaken to a Category 1 typhoon.
 It then moved erratically and made its second landfall in Kaohsiung, Taiwan.
 Haikui weakened significantly and downgraded into a severe tropical storm.
 On September 5, Haikui made its third and final landfall in Dongshan County, Fujian as a weakening tropical storm.
 Therefore, JMA and the JTWC made their final advisory as Haikui dissipated on the next day.
 Overall, Haikui caused 16 deaths and a total of US$2.31 billion worth of damages throughout its lifetime.

 Just after Haikui strengthened into a tropical storm, another low-pressure area located far east of Guam began to form.
 On August 30, as the system steadily intensified, the JTWC started issuing advisories and designated the depression as Tropical Depression 11W.
 While moving northwest, 11W developed into a tropical storm, giving the name Kirogi.
 On September 2, Kirogi weakened back to a tropical depression.
 Its remnants would meander near Japan before dissipating on September 6.

 On September 4, an area of low pressure was formed in the northeast region of PAR.
 The LPA would later be named Ineng by PAGASA and Yun-yeung which replaced the name Kai-tak.
 Yun-yeung continued to move northward slowly as it approached central and eastern Japan.
 Yun-yeung was last noted over Suruga Bay near Shizuoka, Japan.
 It brought heavy rain across the wide areas of Japan, prompting warnings over the risk of flooding and mudslides.